-After successfully merging all of a contacts profiles you will see a full list of the contacts associated entities, and their roles within them, appearing under the "Related Associations" field of the slide out.
-You can generate a .pdf report listing the clients roles using the "..." menu's "Export Summary" option - this can be helpful for creating Directors Interests Registers.
+After successfully merging all of the contact's profiles you will see a full list of the contact's associated entities, and their roles within them, appearing under the "Related Associations" field of the slide-out.
+You can generate a .pdf report listing the client's roles using the "..." menu's "Export Summary" option - this can be helpful for creating Directors Interests Registers.

 How to Remove Duplicates when the Contact has a Login Account or Completed Centrix Check